brunogaspar/laravel-starter-kit/readme.md

 	* 403 for forbidden page access
 	* 404 for not found pages
 	* 500 for internal server errors
-	* 503 to show the maintenance page
+	* 503 for the maintenance page
 * Back-end
 	* User and Group management
 	* Manage blog posts and comments